TrainABA/safmed/README.md

 ##License here

 Theisen's SAFMED App for TrainABA contains definitions for hundreds of scientific terms.
 These are formally referenced in the TrainABA Supervision Curriculum Series.
-The book is covered under Creative Commons 4.0 - Attribution - Sharealike license.
+The SAFMED shortcode card content is licensed under Creative Commons 4.0 - Attribution - Sharealike license.

 =======
 # minute-flashcards
 SAFMEDS frontend app for practicing behavior analysis terminology
->>>>>>> 9a82dff68cea5e7181c83b9018e0b7a002f34b44